SherG/cool-iron/blog/ai-content-developments.md

 <em>Note: ChatGPT Plus users get access to GPT-3.5 and ChatGPT-4.
 The latter is slow, understandably, because it's used for more advanced calculations or has to interface with plugins.
 (Plugins can only be used with GPT-4.)</em>

-ChatGPT is a powerful tool, but we'll take a pass on the marketing plugins.

 AI has been used in marketing for decades now.
 To find good uses for the new crop of <em>generative</em> AI tools, you'll need to dive beneath the surface chatter.

 > Start by identifying problems worth solving in your business.